wkr1u18/deeplearning4avr/Readme.md

 ```

 ## Demo application
-The demo aplication loads one number from memory, prints the pixels to screen and displays the prediction.
-The code for displaying uses Klaus-Peter Zauner's and Steve Gunn's library for LaFortuna board display.
+The demo aplication loads files from sdcard named 1.txt to 10.txt (they can be found in sdcard directory).
+Moving the rotary encoder switches between files, and clicking the central button runs the prediction.